-Complaints regarding the interpretation, application, or alleged violation of any part of the Policy or this Procedures Manual can be received by the Vice Dean Faculty Engagement or the Complaints and Appeals Subcommittee for consideration and recommendation.
-If the complaint involves interpretation or application, any recommendations the Vice Dean or the subcommittee make will have general applicability to all medical faculty and may result in a recommendation being submitted to the ACRC for review or revision of the Procedures Manual.
+Complaints regarding the interpretation, application, or alleged violation of any part of the Policy or this Procedures Manual can be received by the Vice Dean Faculty Engagement.
+Where required, a Complaints and Appeals Committee will be established on an ad hoc basis, with its structure determined at the College of Medicine Administrative level and approved by the ACRC.
+If the complaint involves interpretation or application, any recommendations the Vice Dean make will have general applicability to all medical faculty and may result in a recommendation being submitted to the ACRC for review or revision of the Procedures Manual.
 In matters involving alleged violation of the policy or procedures, the subcommittee will forward its deliberations to the ACRC for further consideration.
 If policy matters are involved, the ACRC will forward any recommendations for revision to the appropriate university administrators.

-The Complaints and Appeals Subcommittee may, on occasion, receive information associated with complaints about medical faculty that has not been made available to the CoM or clinical administrators normally tasked with addressing such complaints.
+If an adhoc Complaints and Appeals Subcommittee has been established to review a concern, the committee may receive information associated with complaints about medical faculty that has not been made available to the CoM or clinical administrators normally tasked with addressing such complaints.
 Depending upon the nature of the information, the subcommittee must advise its provider that the particulars will be turned over to the appropriate administrators, whether academic or clinical or both.

-In rare circumstances, the subcommittee may receive information that leads to a conclusion that certain complaints have not been, or cannot be, dealt with adequately through usual college processes.
+In rare circumstances, information that leads to a conclusion that certain complaints have not been, or cannot be, dealt with adequately through usual college processes.
 This conclusion will have been reached through discussion with the involved individual, or as a result of a request for an opinion regarding the complaint, brought by CoM administrators.